Andrew525/Search-Movies/README.md

-1. Search Movies
+## Search Movies demo-project.

-He used the following technologies in the project:

-ReactJS, Bootstrap, CSS, HTML, API - moviedb
+An application used to filter data form Movies based on user preference, built with React, JavaScript, and CSS, API - moviedb